WilliamRappel98/ce3-lista3/README.md

 # ce3-lista3
-Big Data and Big Computing: Exercises Solutions.
+My solutions to the third list of exercises of the Big Data and Big Computing discipline of Masters in Statistics at Universidade de Brasília.